-The Drake Passage current, shown in red in the top left pane of figure 4, is a measure of the strongest current in the ocean, the Antarctic circumpolar current.
+The Drake passage current, shown in red in the top left pane of figure 3, is a measure of the strongest current in the ocean, the Antarctic circumpolar current.
 This is the current that flows eastwards around Antarctica.
-The second dataset shown here in orange is the global total air to sea flux of CO_2 .
-This field shows the global total atmospheric carbon dioxide that is absorbed

-- 265 into the ocean each year.
-Even under SSP1 1.9, UKESM1 predicts that this value would rise from around zero during the preindustrial period to a maximum of approximately 2 Pg of carbon per year around the year 2030, followed by a return to zero at the end of the century.
+The second dataset shown here in orange is the global total air to sea flux of CO2.
+This field shows the global total atmospheric carbon dioxide that is absorbed into the ocean each year.
+Even under SSP1 1.9, UKESM1 predicts that this value would rise from around zero during the pre-industrial period to close to 2 petagrams of carbon per year by the year 2100.
 The third field is the sea ice extent of the Southern Hemisphere, shown in blue.
 This is the total area of the ocean in the Southern Hemisphere which has more that 15% ice coverage per grid cell of our model.
-The fourth field is the Southern Ocean mean surface temperature, shown in green, which rises slightly from approximately 5 degrees Celsius in the 270 pre-industrial period up to a maximum of 6 degrees.
-The ranges of each dataset are illustrated in fig. 2. - In this piece, the Drake Passage current is set to the C major scale, but the other three parts module between the C major, G major, A minor and F major chords.
-These are the first, fifth, sixth and fourth chords in the root of C major.
-This progression is strikingly popular and may be heard in songs such as: Let It Be, by the Beatles, No Woman No Cry by Bob Marley and the Whalers, With or Without You by U2, I'm Yours by Jason Mraz, Africa by Toto, among many others.
-By choosing such a common progression, we were aiming to introduce the concept of musification of data using familiar sounding music and to - avoid alienating the audience.
+The fourth field is the Southern Ocean mean surface temperature, shown in green.
+This is the average surface temperature of the Southern Ocean.